Eagle-One-Development/Asset-Packer/README.md

 # Current Features:

 * Packing using the vmap and compiled vpk
-* 3D Skybox map and asset detection
+* 3D Skybox and prefab asset detection
 * Materials, textures, particles and Models are detected and packed
+* Proper support for legacy imported Models
 * Crashes s&box if it's running during packing :)
 * Broken size on some display scales